2024 Israeli municipal elections: Background and preparatory measures

 The elections will primarily concern local and national issues, and most lists set to compete will be local.

 The elections were preceded by a period of political deadlock which began in 2019 and resulted in five legislative elections over the course of three years.
-Several new political parties have formed since the 2018 elections, such as the National Unity Party, while existing parties with local affiliates have either lost their seats in the Knesset (such as the Jewish Home, Meretz and the Green Party), or dissolved entirely (such as Kulanu).
+Several new political parties have formed since the 2018 elections, such as National Unity, while existing parties with local affiliates have either lost their seats in the Knesset (such as the Jewish Home, Meretz and the Green Party), or dissolved entirely (such as Kulanu).

 The Israeli Police have prepared to protect candidates, mostly from Arab localities, who are being threatened by criminal organizations.

 Municipal lists are to be submitted between 27 and 28 September 2023.

 Regional councils

 As of May 2022, there are 54 regional councils in Israel.
 Voters in regional councils elect two different levels of leadership with two different ballots.
 One for the council's leader and one for the council's members.
 In some regional councils, voters also elect the members of their local committee.